statisticsnorway/klass/README.md

 #### Formatting

-We use Spotless and google-java-format for code formatting.
+We use google-java-format for code formatting.
 This avoids unproductive discussions about minutiae of bracket placement etc. Make sure it runs in your IDE and you install the pre-commit hook

 ### Configuration